jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 # More McLuhan against Sarnoff

 With Marx in the background, let's return once more to McLuhan and Sarnoff.
-Sarnoff is described as seeing technological change as one of "adding" (and not of loss) because he s so unaware that his current consciousness is itself a product and extension of the dominant medium.
+Sarnoff is described as seeing technological change as one of "adding" (and not of loss) because he is so unaware that his current consciousness is itself a product and extension of the dominant medium.

 Because he sees his current life as the norm or natural, he only sees technological advance as an addition to his natural self, rather than a more fundamental transformation of his self-understanding.